illinois-cs241/assignment-docs/finding_filesystems.md

 ```

+TODO change this image!!!
 ![](http://cs241.cs.illinois.edu/images/map.png)

 The `file_system` struct keeps track of the metadata, the root inode (where `fs->inode_root[0]` is the root `"/"` inode), and the root of the `data_block`s.

-* The `meta` pointer points to the start of the file system, which includes the superblock and the `data_map`.
+* The `meta` pointer points to the start of the file system, which includes the superblock.
-* The `inode_root` points to the start of the inodes as in the picture, right after the `data_map`.
+* The `inode_root` points to the start of the inodes as in the picture.
 * The `data_root` points to the start of the `data_blocks` as in the picture, right after the inodes.
+* The `data_map` keeps track of which blocks are used and is placed at the end of the filesystem whihc makes it easy to resize the filesystem (although resizing is not supported by your implementation).

 The inodes and data blocks are laid sequentially out so you can treat them like an array.
 Think about how you could get a pointer to the nth `data_block`.

 ## fakefs interface

+You do not to modify or read any of the code in `fakefs_src/`.

-To make this lab possible, we've developed our own userspace filesystem interface which we're calling fakefs.
+To make this MP possible, we've developed our own userspace filesystem interface which we're calling fakefs.
 Normally, filesystem are a piece of code which you load into your kernel and must provide a few things.
 It needs a constructor, destructor, callbacks for all system calls involving files and file descriptors within your filesystem.
 However, writing kernel code is a bit more cumbersome than writing normal code (since you need additional security checks among other things), and can even lead to instability in your operating system.
 To avoid this, there are various ways to implment a filesystem in userspace.
 The most common (and preffered) method is to use a library called FUSE (Filesystems in USErspace).
 However, FUSE alllows you to implement your file operations in userspace, but still interacts with th ekernel to provide it's functionality.
-While this allows you to mount  the filesystem and use it like any other filesystem, there a few reasons why we chose not to use it for this lab.
+While this allows you to mount  the filesystem and use it like any other filesystem, there a few reasons why we chose not to use it for this MP.
 A major reason is that if a FUSE callback crashes while it is mounted, it renders the mounted partition unsuable and in some cases, you won't be able to even unmount the parition without rebooting the machine.
-To prevent this, and make this lab not annoying and tedious, we've made ourn own way of implementing filesystems in userspace by `hooking` filesystem operations.
+To prevent this, and make this MP not annoying and tedious, we've made ourn own way of implementing filesystems in userspace by `hooking` filesystem operations.

-If you take a look at `fakefs.c` you'll see that we've overridden most of `glibc`'s filesystem operations.
+If you take a look at `fakefs_src/fakefs.c` you'll see that we've overridden most of `glibc`'s filesystem operations.
 Note that this only hooks functions from code or programs that were either written in `C` or in something that compiles to `C`.
 Running a program written in assembly will not be affected by these hooks.

 Note that not all programs will work with fakefs.
 At the least, we guarantee that `ls`, `cat`, `mkdir`, `unlink` and `cp` work. `vim` and `neovim` seem to work although you might run into some weird bugs using these programs within fakefs.

 ## Helper Functions/Macros

-There are some functions that you are going to need to know in order to finish this lab.
+There are some functions that you are going to need to know in order to finish this MP.

 ### `get_inode`